cloudmesh-project/reu-2014/doc/source/ChefGuide.rst

 1. Travel to http://opscode.com
 2. Click the link that says "Get Chef", you will be signing up for the free trial of Enterprise Chef

-  a.
-When signing up for an account, make sure your Chef Organization name is "globally unique"
+  *	When signing up for an account, make sure your Chef Organization name is "globally unique"
-  b.
-Fill out the form and agree to the terms and services agreements
+  *	Fill out the form and agree to the terms and services agreements
-  c.
-Click Get Started
+  *	Click Get Started
-  d.
-Go to Create Organization and create a "globally unique" name/short name
+  *	Go to Create Organization and create a "globally unique" name/short name
-  e.
-Once finished, click link that says "Create Organization"
+  *	Once finished, click link that says "Create Organization"
 3. On the next screen, download the starter kit –**SAVE** the file, this should automatically save as a .zip file, if not make those adjustments

-  a.
-Move the folder that reads "chef-starter.zip" somewhere that is convenient
+  *	Move the folder that reads "chef-starter.zip" somewhere that is convenient
-  b.
-To check the contents of that folder, open the file and you should see the chef-repo directory
+  *	To check the contents of that folder, open the file and you should see the chef-repo directory

 **Using knife –the command line tool for the chef data index**